cswclui/katacoda-scenarios-1/12factor-004/step04.md

 ## Objective
-The objective of this lesson is to bind the demonstration application to the Backing Service created in the last lesson.
+The objective of this lesson is to create a backing service.

 ## Steps